conraid/SlackBuilds-extra/README.md

 ## Repository for Slackware Current packages

-In this branch there are packages that need dependency outside my repository, like ktown by alien for example.
+In this branch there are packages that need dependency outside my repository, like qt6 by alien or ponce for example.

 Each directory contains everything (SlackBuild script, slack-desc file, plus all possible patch) you'll need when you want to build the packages yourself.